k2view-academy/K2View-Academy/articles/05_DB_interfaces/10_database_types.md

 </studio>

 ### JDBC Drivers Management

 When introducing a new database type, the JDBC driver is saved under:

-**[Fabric Project's Directory]/[Project Name]/lib/[new database type]**.
+**[Fabric Project's Directory]/[Project Name]/lib/[new database type]**

-Each database type is kept in a separate folder in order to avoid overlapping or conflicts with other drivers (dynamically loaded). <web>When creating a new custom interface type, such folder is automtically created, so that you just need to drop there the driver files.</web>
+Each database type is kept in a separate folder in order to avoid overlapping or conflicts with other drivers (dynamically loaded).

+<web>When creating a new custom interface type, such folder is automatically created, so that you just need to drop there the driver files.</web>

 Note that since Fabric 8.0 the JDBC drivers are part of the [Fabric Deployment](/articles/01_fabric_overview/02_fabric_glossary.md#deployment) process.